Montana State Society Daughters of the American Revolution

 Becoming A Member

-The National Society Daughters of the American Revolution, founded in 1890, is a service organization dedicated to service to the nation.
+The National Society Daughters of the American Revolution, founded in 1890, is a service organization charted by Congress and dedicated to service to the nation.
 Its objectives are historic preservation, promotion of education, and patriotic endeavor.
-Membership in the NSDAR is a unique opportunity to establish one's lineage and heritage as a descendent of a patriot of the American Revolution.
+Membership in the NSDAR is a unique opportunity to establish one's lineage and heritage as a descendant of a patriot of the American Revolution.
 Applicants interested in participating in the historical, educational, and patriotic activities of the NSDAR are welcome.
+The link to DAR Genealogical Research Databases will open the door for you to start exploring exciting DAR resources and other links to assist you.
+We look forward to helping you complete a membership application.
+Please contact us soon.

 Eligibility

-To request information about becoming a member contact our State Membership Chairman, Peggy Salitros.
+To request information about becoming a member contact our state Membership chair, Catherine Teed Lane, HSR.

 Acceptable Service